lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device

-The device is pre-provisioned with an identity ID and asymmetric key credentials: a private key, a public key (PK_D), and optionally a public key certificate Cert(PK_D) issued by a trusted third party such as e.g. the device manufacturer, used to authenticate to the domain authenticator.
+The device is pre-provisioned with an identity ID and asymmetric key credentials: a private key, a public key (PK_U), and optionally a public key certificate Cert(PK_U) issued by a trusted third party such as e.g. the device manufacturer, used to authenticate to the domain authenticator.
 The ID may be a reference or pointer to the certificate.

 The device is also provisioned with information about its authorization server:

-* At least one static public DH key of the authorization server (G_S) used to ensure secure communication with the device (see {{p-as}}).
+* At least one static public DH key of the authorization server (G_W) used to ensure secure communication with the device (see {{u-w}}).
-* Location information about the authorization server (LOC_S), e.g. its domain name.
-This information may be available in the device certificate Cert(PK_D).
+* Location information about the authorization server (LOC_W), e.g. its domain name.
+This information may be available in the device certificate Cert(PK_U).

 ## Domain Authenticator

-The domain authenticator has a private key and corresponding public key PK_A used to authenticate to the device.
+The domain authenticator has a private key and corresponding public key PK_V used to authenticate to the device.

-The domain authenticator needs to be able to locate the authorization server of the device for which the LOC_S is expected to be sufficient.
+The domain authenticator needs to be able to locate the authorization server of the device for which the LOC_W is expected to be sufficient.
 The communication between domain authenticator and authorization server is mutually authenticated and protected.
 Authentication credentials used with the authorization server is out of scope.
 How this communication is established and secured (typically TLS) is out of scope.

 ## Authorization Server

-The authorization server has a private DH key corresponding to G_S, which is used to secure the communication with the device (see {{p-as}}).
+The authorization server has a private DH key corresponding to G_W, which is used to secure the communication with the device (see {{u-w}}).
 Authentication credentials and communication security used with the domain authenticator is out of scope.

 The authorization server provides the authorization decision for enrolment to the device in the form of a CBOR encoded voucher.
-The authorization server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_D).
+The authorization server provides information to the domain authenticator about the device, such as the the device's certificate Cert(PK_U).

 The authorization server needs to be available during the execution of the protocol.